 One particular standout of this attraction is that it's easy to see the commitment that guides have during the tours, as many of them have had years of experience in helping preserve the wildlife of the area.
 Those with an interest in biology or habitat preservation will find these tours particularly informative, especially when it comes to looking at the effects of rehabilitation on the local flora and fauna.

 The tours are also very accessible to most tourists, as the tour guides can communicate in both Spanish and English fluently.
-Despite being close to the water and most of the protected areas in Puerto Vallarta, there are nearby hotels where you can book brief accommodations if you want to spend a little more time here.

 A perfect blend of slides, surf, and all things fun to do in the water, Aquaventuras Park is a great place for families to enjoy.
 While it's known for its selection of different water slides, the park is also a great place to meet marine wildlife up close and personal, which is sure to catch the interest of anyone who's ever wanted to see animals like dolphins and sea lions.